-During 2011, the Commission continued to receive and adjudicate claims under its Albanian Claims Program.
+During 2012, the Commission continued to receive and adjudicate claims under its Albanian Claims Program.
 The Commission began administering this program in 1995, following the conclusion of an agreement between the United States and Albania providing for settlement of U.S. nationals' property claims against Albania in exchange for a lump-sum payment of \$2 million by Albania to the United States.
 Agreement on the Settlement of Certain Outstanding Claims, U.S.-Alb., Mar.
 10, 1995, TIAS 12611.
 The agreement was approved by the Albanian Parliament and took effect on April 18, 1995.
 These claims arose following the establishment of the Albanian Communist regime of Enver Hoxha at the end of World War II.

-As a result of the various efforts to generate public awareness about the claims program, the Commission continued to receive claims of U.S. nationals against Albania, and by the end of 2011 had received a total of 350 claims.
-In 2011, the Commission certified two further awards to the Department of the Treasury for payment.
-However, there still remains in the Albanian Claims Settlement Fund in the U.S. Treasury a substantial balance, which is available to any additional eligible claimants who file claims.
-As noted in prior year Annual Reports, in April 2006 an amendment to the 1995 settlement agreement eliminated the residency requirement which had previously left the Commission with no choice but to deny the claims of numerous American claimants that otherwise were compensable.
-As a result, the Commission was able to reopen those claims on its own motion for further adjudication.
+As a result of various efforts to generate public awareness about the claims program, the Commission continued to receive claims of U.S. nationals against Albania and, by the end of 2012, had received a total of 351 claims.
+In 2012, the Commission adjudicated two further claims.
+Despite the continued work in the program, there still remains in the Albanian Claims Settlement Fund in the U.S. Treasury a substantial balance, which is available to any additional eligible claimants who file claims.
+As noted in prior Annual Reports, in April 2006 an amendment to the 1995 settlement agreement eliminated the residency requirement which had previously left the Commission with no choice but to deny the claims of numerous American claimants that otherwise were compensable.
+As a result, the Commission is able to reopen those claims on its own motion for further adjudication.